antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/datetime.rst

 variations are common.
 To see the full set of format codes supported on your platform, consult the :manpage:`strftime(3)` documentation.

-For the same reason, handling of format strings containing Unicode code points that can't be represented in the charset of the current locale is also platform-dependent.
-On some platforms such code points are preserved intact in the output, while on others ``strftime`` may raise :exc:`UnicodeError` or return an empty string instead.

 The following is a list of all the format codes that the C standard (1989 version) requires, and these work on all platforms with a standard C implementation.
 Note that the 1999 version of the C standard added additional format codes.

-The exact range of years for which :meth:`strftime` works also varies across platforms.
-Regardless of platform, years before 1900 cannot be used.

 +-----------+--------------------------------+------------------------+-------+
 | Directive | Meaning                        | Example                | Notes |